lightning/bolts/07-routing-gossip.md

 `node_id_1` and `node_id_2` and forget channels connected to them, otherwise it SHOULD store this `channel_announcement`.

-The receiving node SHOULD NOT route through a channel which has an unknown `features` bit set which is even.

 The receiving node SHOULD forget a channel once its funding output has been spent or reorganized out.